SharmaRupali/scikit-multilearn/docs/source/visualize.rst

     * k (Default = 2): optimal distance between nodes
     * iterations (Default = 50): number of iterations of spring-force relaxation
     * n_size (Default = 25): ratio of node size (greater this value, larger the nodes, but always in proportion with other nodes)
-    * n_e_ratiotype (Default = "linear"): type of calculation (linear or logarithmic) for ratios to be applied on the proportions nodes and edges
+    * n_e_ratiotype (Default = "linear"): type of calculation (linear or logarithmic) for ratios to be applied on the proportions of nodes and edges
     * linear_ratio_val (Default = 0.5): value for calculating the ratio when "n_e_ratiotype" is chosen to be "linear"
     * log_ratio_base_val (Default = 1.2): value of the logarithmic base for calculating the ratio when "n_e_ratiotype" is chosen to be "log"
     * cmap_node (Default = "copper"): set of predefined color palette values from the colormap of networkx (Node Colormap)